 Standards and Certifications

 Organic certification is necessary to protect the integrity of the organic production process.
-Certification is mutually beneficial for everyone involved in an organic cotton supply chain to ensure integrity in their processing and labelling.
+Certification is mutually beneficial for everyone involved in an organic cotton supply chain to ensure integrity in their processing and labeling.

 - Inputs in processing such as dyes and inks comply with strict biodegradability and toxicity requirements